 Internet service providers (ISPs) have limits for bounces, unsubscribes, and abuse complaints, and Mailchimp is required to enforce these limits.
 If these rates are too high, it could prompt a warning or suspension on your account.

 Bounce rate limits vary between ISPs and email providers, and they change throughout the year based on incoming email volume.
 Because these limits are variable, and to avoid giving too much information to spammers, ISPs do not publicly release their limits.

 How to Avoid Bounces

-If you haven't sent a campaign in a while, reconfirm your list to keep your contact information up to date.
-This should help protect your list from spambots and fake signups that lead to bounces.
+If you haven't sent a campaign in a while, reconfirm your audience to keep your contact information up to date.
+This should help protect your audience from spambots and fake signups that lead to bounces.

 Does Mailchimp Manage Bounces?

 Yes.
-After you send with Mailchimp, we track the delivery of your emails and move bounced addresses to the Cleaned section of the list.
+After you send with Mailchimp, we track the delivery of your emails and move bounced addresses to the Cleaned section of your audience.
 Email campaigns won't be sent to those addresses anymore, but you'll still be able to access them if you need to.

-Although we manage bounced addresses for maintenance purposes, Mailchimp is not a list cleaning service.
-If you import an old or invalid list, subscribers who bounced or unsubscribed previously won't be automatically blocked.
+Although we manage bounced addresses for maintenance purposes, Mailchimp is not a contact cleaning service.
+If you import old or invalid contacts, subscribers who bounced or unsubscribed previously won't be automatically blocked.
 If an email campaign is sent to these addresses, it could lead to a high number of spam complaints, undeliverable messages, or unsubscribes.
-To avoid these problems, follow best practices when adding or importing subscribers to a list.
+To avoid these problems, follow best practices when adding or importing subscribers to your audience.